threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 ### test01_wiki

-Test case for deploying a wiki.
+Test case for deploying a Wiki.

 **Test Scenario**

 - Deploy VDC
-- Deploy a wiki.
+- Deploy a Wiki.
+- Deploy another Wiki.
 - Check that the Wiki is reachable and certified.
+- Check that deploying another Wiki deployed successfully.

 ### test02_blog

-Test case for deploying a blog.
+Test case for deploying a Blog.

 **Test Scenario**

 - Deploy VDC
 - Deploy a Blog.
+- Deploy another Blog.
 - Check that the Blog is reachable and certified.
+- Check that deploying another Blog deployed successfully.

 ### test03_website

-Test case for deploying a website.
+Test case for deploying a Website.

 **Test Scenario**

 - Deploy VDC
-- Deploy a website.
+- Deploy a Website.
+- Deploy another Website.
 - Check that the Website is reachable and certified.
+- Check that deploying another Website deployed successfully.

 ### test04_cryptpad